Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 The dataset being utilised for the application is about food nutrition in a comma separated value (CSV) format.
 The values present are different items of food, and the macronutrients and micronutrients of the respective food items.

 The user will be able to interact with the application through its GUI.
 They will be able to enter strings into the nutrition visualiser when searching for specific food items and nutrient values.
-The software will deliver the searched items nutrition composition in a readable format with models of the data also being presented.
+The software will deliver the searched items nutrition composition in a readable format with models of the data being presented to help understanding.

 There is a range of target users for the nutrition visualiser software, depending on the users nutritional goals.
 They can be infrequent users that use the application to look up specific food items occasionally to get a quick breakdown of its nutritional value.
 Additionally, they could be frequent users that enter all the food items they want to consume into the nutrition visualiser application.
 The software will allow them to easily keep track of their total nutrition consumption.